andrei1058/docs/docs/BedWars1058/configuration/language-configuration.md

 ##### Global placeholders:
 - `{date}` - shows the date with the player's date format taken from his language file.
 - `{level}` - shows the player level.
-This won't auto-refresh.
+Does not auto-refresh.
+- `{levelUnformated}` - shows the plain player level without formatting.
+Does not auto-refresh.
 - `{currentXp}` - shows the player's current xp.
-This won't auto-refresh.
+Does not auto-refresh.
 - `{requiredXp}` - shows the required xp to rankup.
-This won't auto-refresh.
+Does not auto-refresh.
 - `{progress}` - shows the progress bar.
-This won't auto-refresh.
+Does not auto-refresh.
 - `{losses}` - shows the player's losses.
-This won't auto-refresh.
+Does not auto-refresh.
 - `{kills}` - shows the player's total kills (when not used in game).
-Won't auto-refresh.
+Does not auto-refresh.
 - `{player}` - shows the player name.
 - `{deaths}` - shows the player's total deaths (when not used in game).
-Won't auto-refresh.
+Does not auto-refresh.
 - `{coins}` - shows the player's money (Vault).
 - `{finalKills}` - show player's total final kills (when not used in game).
-Won't auto-refresh.
+Does not auto-refresh.
 - `{finalDeaths}` - show player's total final deaths (when not used in game).
-Won't auto-refresh.
+Does not auto-refresh.
-- `{bedsDestroyed}` - show total beds destroyed by player (when not used in game.
-Won't auto-refresh.
+- `{bedsDestroyed}` - show total beds destroyed by player (when not used in game).
+Does not auto-refresh.
 - `{wins}` - show the number of games won by player.
 - `{on}` - show the number of players on the server (when not used in game).
 - `{server_ip}` - shows the server IP taken from config.yml.